 The OEG also has staff monitoring resale websites and identifying those trying to sell watch party tickets.

 “We fully embrace fan-to-fan resale during our home games throughout the playoffs and year round, but when it comes to for-charity event that’s intended to drive families into Rogers Place, we’re going to do everything we can to protect the integrity of that and allow the maximum number of families to come,” MacDonald stressed.

 While the watch party at Rogers Place is sold out, there is still space in the Molson Hockey House and Ford Hall for fans who would like to watch Friday’s game on a giant LED screen.
-Access to Molson Hockey House is free of charge and available on a first-come, first-serve basis.
+Access to Molson Hockey House is free of charge and available on a first-come, first-served basis.
 All guests must be 18 or older.
-There are no seats.
 Doors open at 5:30 p.m.

 In hopes of getting more fans into Rogers Place, the Oilers will be opening up Ford Hall.
 Families can watch Game 2 on the giant LED screen.
 Access is available on a first-come, first-served basis.